The power of position control fuels configurability and compliance.

 What is Position Control?
 Position Control is the foundation of DATIS.
 Most HR software is employee-based, meaning that each time an employee comes onboard, their position details need to be coded.
 We’re not like most HR software.
 With position control, your organization can budget by position, not just by employee.
 This is especially important for nonprofits to manage their budgets, compliance, and complex reporting needs.

-The organization chart is an interactive and actionable way to manage employees and positions.
+The Organizational Chart is an interactive and actionable way to manage employees and positions.
 You can use the chart to view the status of all positions at a glance and perform a number of tasks with the click of a button.
 View open positions, request approval to fill, view applicants for positions, complete performance appraisals, file corrective actions, and more, all from one page.

 Experience superior accuracy and never code another employee again.
-Better budget and manage your organization, while eliminating mistakes and funding clawback forever.
+You will be able to budget more effectively and manage your organization with ease, eliminating mistakes and funding clawback forever.

 What is Position Control Software?

 A position control human resources system tracks actual staffing levels and costs over time by assigning a unique number to each position and is then tracked separately from the employee that occupies that position.
 Position control enables vacancies to be tracked, staffing and salary budgets to be planned more accurately, and prevents over hiring and budget deficiencies.